Metal Matrix Composites

 Wear ResistanceAdds ceramic hardness and abrasion resistance for components exposed to friction, sliding, or contact wear

-Powder control variables for MMC processing and performance
+Powder variables for processing and performance

 In MMC development, powder chemistry alone is not enough.
 Particle size, particle size distribution, shape, surface characteristics, purity, density, and lot-to-lot consistency can influence flowability, packing behavior, matrix distribution, part density, reactivity, and compatibility with the selected metal system.